jshleap/Tutorials/RNA-SEQ/Differential_expression_genpipes.md

 into the fastq report and its contents.
 FastQC contains several modules that test the quality of your reads.
-If the sequences pass the (mostly rules of thumb) statiscics, you will see a checkmark next to the module, otherwise an X (all subsequent plots were optained from https://www.bioinformatics.babraham.ac.uk/projects/fastqc/):
+If the sequences pass the (mostly rules of thumb) statiscics, you will see a checkmark next to the module, otherwise an X (all subsequent plots were obtained from https://www.bioinformatics.babraham.ac.uk/projects/fastqc/):

 ### Basic Statistics
 This just gives you some basic information about your reads, like name, encoding,